Fort Hays State University > About FHSU > Academic Divisions > Office of the Provost > Faculty and Unclassified Handbook > Ch 3 Unclassified Staff

 (d) Disputes involving safety issues are to be taken to the appropriate administrator (provost, vice provost, vice president, dean, or university director), or his/her designated representative.

 1. Informal resolution at the lowest possible level is preferable, it is recommended that informal meeting with the applicable parties and meditation be attempted before resorting to the grievance process described in this article, numbers 2-5.
-The staff of the Personnel Office is available to assist with mediation efforts at any level.
+The staff of the Human Resource Office is available to assist with mediation efforts at any level.
 Parties may mutually agree to use any University employee as a mediator for the dispute.

 2. Step One: Following mediation attempts, the grievant may apply, in writing, to the unit director or other persons in charge of the unit to meet to resolve the grievance in a formal grievance process.